 - It has been said that the laws of probability do not apply to an individual.
 That is partly correct.
 The laws of probability cannot be used to predict with respect to an individual.
-In a given year, for example, the expected rate of death for an individual is, say, .001, but that individual actually dies in that year at a rate that is either 1 or 0; i.e., either dies or does not die.
+In a given year, for example, the expected rate of death for an individual is, say, .001, but that individual actually dies in that year at a rate which is either 1 or 0; i.e., either dies or does not die.
 We can predict only that, if there are, say, 1,000,000 similar individuals, then 1,000 of them, more or less, will die during the year.
-However, the actuarial present value method, fairly and reasonably, applies the laws of probability to an individual in order to calculate the capitalized value of amounts payable in respect of the individual.
-It must be recognized, however, that while the capitalized value may serve as a reasonable proxy to the series of payments for an average individual, it may be too much or too little for a particular individual.
-For example, a particular individual may live for a longer time, or be disabled for a shorter time, than an average individual.
-Thus, there will be, for a particular individual, either overcompensation or undercompensation.
-Under the actuarial present value method, the present value of possible overcompensation is balanced by the present value of possible undercompensation. - It is not appropriate to calculate the capitalized value of amounts subject to any contingent event as the present value of an annuity certain.
+However the actuarial present value method, fairly and reasonably, applies the laws of probability to an individual.
+It must be recognized, however, that, while the capitalized value may serve as a reasonable proxy to the series of payments for an average individual, it may be too much or too little for a particular individual.
+For example, a particular individual.
+Thus there will be, for a particular individual, either overcompensation or undercompensation.
+Under the actuarial present value method, the present value of possible overcompensation is balanced by the present value of possible undercompensation. - .01 It is not appropriate to calculate the capitalized value of amounts subject to any contingent event as the present value of an annuity certain.